Rayaan-khan428/Rayaan-khan428/README.md

 # Rayaan

 ## About Me
-- Interested in automation and artiifical intelligence for growth
 - Currently leveling up my skills in Full Stack Dev
 - Open to collaborating on any projects.